ct2sjk/CSE-350-Final-Project/README.md

 There is also a slider button to adjust each of the subplots parameters

 # Activity Analyzer
-Initializes the program and creates the initial graphs
+Initializes the program and creates the initial graphs.
+Responsible for loading the csv data into the file.

 # User Interface
 Controls the user interface such as the buttons and calls that then go into the data handling.
-Updates the graphs depending on the button presses and responds to the mouse activity
+Updates the graphs depending on the button presses and responds to the mouse activity.

 # Data Handling
-Handles the background data for each of the buttons such as what data is to be passed through with the aggregate and summarize function
+Handles the background data for each of the buttons such as what data is to be passed through with the aggregate and summarize function.